Tips for making Week 12 NFL Thanksgiving picks: Bet road teams or favorites? Battling Thursday trends

 And that would be a mistake.
 Trubisky has played well this year, but the biggest reason the Bears have an offense ranked 12th by DVOA and 10th by points per drive isn't the quarterback, but the head coach.
 Matt Nagy has put his second-year passer in the best position to succeed through scheme and play-calling, and it's reasonable to assume he'd do the same if Chase Daniel were pressed into starting duty.

-And Daniel is no inexperienced youngster; despite only throwing 78 regular-season pass, he's been in the league nine years, three of them with Nagy as his quarterbacks coach in Kansas City.
+And Daniel is no inexperienced youngster; despite only throwing 78 regular-season passes, he's been in the league nine years, three of them with Nagy as his quarterbacks coach in Kansas City.
 My power rating line has this game at Bears -3.5 if Trubisky plays, but I'm only moving them down two points if it's Daniel under center, and I'd still give them better than a 50 percent chance to win the game.
 So if you want to give me points, I'll take 'em.

 The Lions have been a streaky team on Thanksgiving.
 Before losing by seven points as 2.5-point 'dogs last year, they had covered five straight years.
 But before you run out and bet it all on the Lions, that covering stretch was preceded by eight straight losses against the spread on Thanksgiving.